 The Hybrid Science/Routing Node (HSRN) shown in table 5-3 operates as does a SRN (see 5.3.7).
 The difference is that the HSRN will usually have science requirements that are paramount during the prime mission phase.

 SSI Physical Element Requirements

+SSI ESLT Requirements

 Stage 2 SSI Earth-Space Link Terminal Requirements

+Note: The following requirements apply to all Stage 2 and Stage 3 SSI ESLT nodes

 SSI ESLT nodes shall implement all of the functions required of ABA ESLT nodes, as defined in 5.2.